Western Union review

 Why should I consider Western Union?

 - Established service

 Western Union has managed both domestic and international money transfers since 1871.

-With over 500,000 agent locations around the world in more than 200 countries, Western Union is one of the world’s largest money transfer providers.
+With over 500,000 agent locations worldwide in more than 200 countries, Western Union is one of the world’s largest money transfer providers.
 There are more than 42,000 agent locations in the US alone, often located in grocery stores and convenience stores.

-Some transfers through Western Union can be received within minutes.
-This is helpful when sending cash in an emergency, or just in general when you don’t want to wait a few days for your transfer to go through.
+Some transfers through Western Union can be received within minutes, which helps in an emergency or when you don’t want to wait a few days for your transfer to go through.

-Nearly all transactions through Western Union will have a fee attached.
+Nearly all transactions through Western Union will have a transfer fee attached, ranging from $3.50 to $100 or more.
 Occasional promotions and coupons may help recover some of this fee amount, but expect to almost always pay a fee when sending money through Western Union.

 Western Union fees and exchange rates explained

-Western Union has different fees for nearly every country it sends to.
-These fees also depend on how you are paying for the transfer and how the transfer will be picked up.
+Western Union has different fees for nearly every country it sends to, and we’ve seen fees range from as low as $3.50 up to $100 or more.
+These fees also depend on how you are paying for the transfer and how the transfer will be collected.
 Agent location fees typically aren’t posted online, but Western Union’s online fees are based on: